RML's Response to Commonly Asked Questions

 As part of our permitting conditions, we have a legal obligation to act as custodian for the site for a period up to 30 years post-closure and remain responsible for its environmental impact.

-The captured landfill gas is then directed to onsite gas engines where it is used as fuel to produce green electricity.
-This green energy is transferred to the national grid.
+The captured landfill gas is then directed to on-site gas engines, where it is used as a fuel to generate green electricity.
+This renewable energy is subsequently exported to the national grid.

-Natural Resources Wales released a statement on Friday 19th July 2024 confirming that all work required from our site as part of their Regulation 36 Enforcement Notices served on RML in February and April of this year, has been fully complied with.
+Natural Resources Wales released a statement on Friday 19th July 2024 confirming that all work required from our site as part of their Regulation 36 Enforcement Notices served on RML in February and April 2024, has been fully complied with.

 We are experienced in managing these types of sites and work with specialist partners.
 We are working closely with Natural Resources Wales, who regulate the site, to ensure these necessary works are compliant with our legal and environmental duties.